 Mosque Open Day

-I visited the Westall Mosque last week.
-The occasion was the state-wide Mosque Open Day.
+I visited the Westall Mosque last week during the state-wide Mosque Open Day.
 This annual event has been happening for some years but my motivation in attending was the very recent mass murder of Muslims in Christchurch by a lone terrorist.
 I wished to express fellow-feeling with Muslims and so made for the closest mosque.

 I almost never went inside.
 Entering a place of worship as a stranger and a non-believer is a thing I do with some trepidation.
 I walked passed the mosque on the other side of the road.
 I crossed to the neighbouring shops and stopped to respond to a text message.
 All the while I was wondering whether it was truly okay for me to attend.
 Would I be the only agnostic or indeed the only stranger there?
 Was my presence of any value at all?